kezzyhko/distributed-file-system/README.md

 docker pull bogotolec/dfs-storage-server
 docker run -p 6666:666 --name storage-server -it bogotolec/dfs-storage-server
 ```
-You can see more variants of installation and configuration on our [offitial wiki](https://github.com/kezzyhko/distributed-file-system/wiki/Servers-installation)
+You can see more variants of installation and configuration on our [official wiki](https://github.com/kezzyhko/distributed-file-system/wiki/Servers-installation)

 # Protocols